HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md

 ### DAM Cross CF staging

+The DAM Cross CF staging feature allows the staging of DAM content from one version of CF to another.
+Key points to note are:

-DAM Cross CF staging is supported where publisher environment is of deployment level n and subscriber environment deployment level is within last two releases
+1) DAM Cross CF staging is supported only from higher to lower CF versions.
+2) Testing has been conducted up to last two lower CF versions.

 ## Managing DAM staging

 Use the `manage-dam-staging trigger-staging` command to trigger DAM staging.